 The general approach to the research

-To correct the necessary data for this matter, there is a need to review past reports to understand the progress in dealing with the police killings and use of excessive force.
-The data to be used include police reports, reports from the civil rights departments and any other credible sources.
+To collectthe necessary data for this matter, there is a need to review past reports to understand the progress in dealing with the police killings and use of excessive force.
+The data to be used will include police reports, reports from the civil rights departments and any other credible sources.
 This will help in providing access to enough data for the success of the study.
 The data will also be collected from a national survey that comprises law enforcement agencies and related organizations.
 The dependent variable in this analysis is the use of force in excess by the police.

 The overall goal of the research

-The primary objective is to identify the cause and come up with a strategy for reducing and eventually eliminating the excessive force by police in Washington, DC.
+The primary objective is to identify the cause and come up with a strategy for reducing and eventually eliminating the excessive force by police in Washington, D.C.

 Sampling design

 It will be challenging to study the entire population since it requires a lot of time as well as money.
 For this reason, sampling is necessary.
 In this case, the simple random sample method is a choice for the involved subjects.
 This method of sampling will be done by randomly selecting different police officers to collect data from, and randomly selecting some people who have suffered under the excessive use of force by the police.
 The selection of the respondents will involve two stages, where the first one will have a larger sample.
 The more prominent sample will then be reduced by half through the selection of the most appropriate respondents for the subject.
 This method is more efficient due to its simplicity and ease in application.
 It is also not biased since the respondents are randomly selected.
-This will be useful in collecting the required data from thepolice agencies in Washington D.C. as well as the people who are victims of the excess use of force by the police.
+This will be useful in collecting the required data from thWashignton, D.C.
+Metropolitan Police department. as well as the people who are victims of the excess use of force by the police.

 Research design